huggingface/lerobot/examples/12_train_hilserl_classifier.md

-# Training a Reward Classifier with LeRobot
+# Training a HIL-SERL Reward Classifier with LeRobot

 This tutorial provides step-by-step instructions for training a reward classifier using LeRobot.